 The report should follow the format provided by the NCAAA report on Periodic Program Self Study.
 In this way the University's PPR process will mirror that being used by the regulatory authority and can be used in any subsequent accreditation.
-All of the templates used for annual monitoring and program specification are jointly presented in annex Q.
+All of the templates used for annual monitoring and program specification are located through annex Q.